-Friday, May 26: Noon – 5 pm
+Friday, May 25: 9 pm - 2 pm

-Saturday, May 27: 1 – 6 pm
+Saturday, May 26: 10 am - 3 pm

 Boat Captain: Andrew Patterson

-Machias Seal Island has the largest Atlantic Puffin colony along the Maine coastline.
-Your trip from picturesque Cutler Harbor to the island aboard the Barbara Frost will take about 60 minutes; you should have over two hours on the island, weather and sea conditions permitting.
-If you are able to go ashore, you’ll have up to 45-60 minutes in a blind with puffins all around you.
-The rest of the time on the island, you’ll be on a ground-level, open-observation platform.
+Machias Seal Island has the largest Atlantic Puffin colony on the Maine coast.
+The trip to the island takes about an hour.
+Weather and sea conditions permitting, you should have over two hours on the island, with 45-60 minutes in a blind with puffins all around.
+The rest of the time, you’ll be on a ground-level, open-observation platform.
+If the boat is unable to land, you will cruise around the island with excellent opportunities to view the island’s birds.

-Transfers to and from the island require a degree of physical mobility and surefootedness.
-Once at the island, landing conditions will be slippery.
+Transfers to and from the island require a degree of physical mobility and surefootedness, and landing conditions will be rocky and slippery.
 Landing is dependent on calm sea conditions and is at your own risk.
-If the boat is unable to land, the captain will cruise around the island affording an excellent opportunity to view the island’s birds.
 Landing and going ashore will be at the Captain’s discretion.
-Your safety will be his first concern.
+Your safety is his first concern.

 If the trip is canceled due to poor weather, you will receive a full refund.

-For GPS navigation, the precise coordinates of our tour departure point are:
+For GPS navigation, the precise coordinates of our tour departure point are: 44.6577544, -67.2071392